 The Darlington Statement is a joint consensus statement by Australian and Aotearoa/New Zealand intersex organisations and independent advocates, agreed in March 2017.
 It sets out the priorities and calls to action by the intersex human rights movement in our countries.

-We are delighted to announce that the 2015 survey of people born with atypical sex characteristics has now been published.
+We announce that the 2015 survey of people born with atypical sex characteristics has now been published.
 This survey was an independent research project led by Dr Tiffany Jones.
 The book has been peer reviewed and published by an academic publisher, Open Book Publishers.
-The strong team of co-authors includes a reference… Read more →
+The strong team of co-authors includes a reference group of community…

 Mauro Cabral of GATE has announced, via the Intersex Day project, publication of a 2014 community submission to the World Health Organization on reform of the International Classification of Diseases.